Financial-Times/origami/components/o-typography/MIGRATION.md

 ##### oTypographyGetScale

 Scale is now part of [o3-foundation](https://github.com/Financial-Times/origami/tree/main/components/o3-foundation).
+Two font scales exist, one for Financier and Georgia, and another for Metric.
+Please refer to [Origami Design System documentation](https://origami-beta.ft.com/guides/typography/#metric-scale) for details on these scales.

 CSS Custom Properties can be used to apply scale values.
 For example: